kushalyellamraju-TW/profile-portfolio/Book Purchase from Amazon User Guide.md

 9. You will be redirected to the Checkout page.
 Enter the address of the location where you need the book to be delivered.
 Alternatively, you can also pick up the parcel at a location near you.
-10. If you don’t have an pre-existing address, add a new one by clicking **Add a new address** option.
+10. If you don’t have a pre-existing address, add a new one by clicking **Add a new address** option.
 Fill in the details and click **Use this address.**

 <img src="Images/Checkout.png" width="600">